 It is virtually impossible to know if you have reached your station on the trains in Northern Vietnam.
 There is very little signage at each place.

-I think this might have been playing on my mind, along with heavy sleep deprivation.
+I think this might have been playing on my mind, along with heavy sleep deprivation, as our train rolled through the darkness.
 I was awoken by the sight of a Vietnamese man entering our sleeper cabin at around 4am and begin to tap Kate on the shoulder, as she slept.

 As I saw this, I was paralyzed, unable to move.
 I shook my face, like a cartoon character would after being hit over the head.
 When I re-opened my eyes again he was gone – only a hallucination due to lack of sleep and stress.

-It was silly to worry, as I was fairly sure Hanoi was the end of the line but what threw me was that we were running late – by how much I don’t know – and that there was an hour time difference that confused me between China and Vietnam.
+It was silly to worry, as I was fairly sure Hanoi was the end of the line but what disorientated me was the combination that we were running late – by how much I don’t know – and that there was an hour time difference between China and Vietnam.

 The trains that run these routes are dirty bits of machinery.
 Sure we had clean sheets for our bunks but years of smoke and grime were forged into the aged panels and floor.
 The toilets were grimey and even a 4 birth ‘soft’ cabin, although comfortable enough, had no better quality of cleanliness than the rest of the old train.

 We rolled past rice fields as the sun rose above great pitons of limestone, then past shacks full of the poorer folk.
-Great beauty one moment, then tragedy the next – like a beautiful song that’s both inspiring yet melancholy.
+Great beauty one moment, then tragedy the next – like a beautiful yet sad song.

-It is way to early to check in to our hostel but they will store our bags and we just need to find someway to spend 4 or 5 hours.
-So we head of to the mausoleum of the former Vietnamese leader; winner of the war, deliverer of independence and unification to Vietnam; the ‘bringer of light’, Ho Chi Minh.
+It is way too early to check in to our hostel at this time but they will store our bags.
+We just need to find someway to spend 4 or 5 hours and opt to seek some cultural understanding, so we head of to the mausoleum of the former Vietnamese leader; winner of the war, deliverer of independence and unification to Vietnam; the ‘bringer of light’, Ho Chi Minh.

 I actually don’t think I’ve ever seen a dead body before.
 Not fresh or in a preserved state.
 And he looks just as his pictures do, in his later years.

 I should add that not everyone thinks everything Ho Chi Minh did was great.
-His land reform policy was generally considered bad and caused a lot of suffering but he certainly achieved a lot for Vietnam and is thought of as a national hero.
+His land reform policy was overly brutal – he later apologised and took steps to make amends – but he certainly achieved a lot of things that Vietnamese people value and is thought of as a national hero.

 He too was a traveller and a mysterious one at that.
 Using pseudonyms as he went, he left Vietnam for France at a young age – then the colonial rulers of his country.
 Whilst in France, he reached out to the American’s to ask for their assistance in delivering independence to Vietnam but they ignored him.
 That pivotal moment could have prevented 20 years of war.
 And so he travelled to Russia and China, to seek their assistance and became pragmatically alighted with them.